 Explanation

-In this example, we create anonymous functions using lambdas, which exist directly inside the code.
-The std::thread constructor requires the lambda function together with its arguments.
+In this instance, we generate nameless functions using lambdas, which are situated directly within the code.
+When utilizing the std::thread constructor, it necessitates the lambda function along with its corresponding arguments.

 4) Using Member Function